Nation’s Oldest Continually Operating Medical Cannabis Trade

 SCC is currently working with Los Angeles Mayor Garcetti and the Los Angeles City Council to comprehensively lay out the details, timing, and implementation of SCC’s Proposition M—the world’s most comprehensive legalization measure, which passed in March of 2017 with overwhelming support.
 The measure, which was largely funded by SCC, provides Mayor Garcetti and the Los Angeles City Council with an inclusive and flexible regulatory framework, along with the ability to address issues in real time while fairly licensing, taxing, regulating, and enforcing the City’s state-legal cannabis industry.
 SCC is also in talks with other City leaders in Los Angeles and is continuing to work to take its Proposition M model out to other cities, counties, and states.

-“We created an organized and powerful voice for the cannabis industry that helped to legitimize the sector’s beliefs and principals to the elected leaders in Los Angeles, which ultimately lead to creation of Proposition M,” said Adam Spiker, executive director of SCC.
+“We created an organized and powerful voice for the cannabis industry that helped to legitimize the sector’s beliefs and principals to the elected leaders in Los Angeles, which ultimately lead to the creation of Proposition M,” said Adam Spiker, executive director of SCC.
 “The need for strength in numbers in the cannabis industry remains crucial to continuing SCC’s practice of advocating for sensible regulation, enforcement, sustainable taxation, and licensing at the local, state and federal level.
 GLACA has been a great advocate in the fight for change in the City of Los Angeles, but this transition creates another true partnership between every aspect of the cannabis industry under the SCC.”